Follow the step by step process or choose what situation that best describes you:

 Degree Programs

-Under rules of the MBLE, you must have a Juris Doctor (J.D.) degree in order to sit for the state’s bar exam.
+Under the rules of the MBLE, you must have a Juris Doctor (J.D.) degree in order to sit for the state’s bar exam.
 Your law school may also offer dual degree programs, which include a J.D. combined with another master’s degree.
 This type of degree may appeal to you if you wish to specialize in a certain area of legal practice.
 In a dual degree, the J.D. may be combined with any of the following areas:

 Character and Fitness Report